Imatest is opened by

 - SFR ROI filtering When Light filtering is checked the tests that validate the SFR ROI (region of interest) are relaxed.
 This can be useful when testing noisy images, rough edges, images of endoscopes or other devices with interfering patterns, but it can lead to errors if regions are selected carelessly.
 Normal filtering is the default.

-- Stepchart ROI selection Automatic selection (the default) can be toggled.
+- Stepchart ROI selection Automatic patch detection (following manual region selection) can be toggled.
 If it is turned off, a fixed number of patches (6-41) can be selected for Stepchart analysis.
 This option is useful when high noise in dark regions confuses the automatic ROI detection.

 - Colorcheck, Distortion, Light Falloff Cropping options.
 You can select whether to ask for cropping and whether to use the last crop (for same-sized images).
 For Colorcheck you can also choose between traditional automatic patch detection and Multicharts-like patch detection, where all squares are shown in the fine adjustment window.